PhilterPaper/Text-KnuthPlass/README.md

 # Text-KnuthPlass

-`Text::KnuthPlass` is a Perl and XS (C) implementation of the well-known Knuth Plass TeX paragraph-shaping (a.k.a. line-breaking) algorithm, as created by Donald E.
-Knuth and Michael F. Plass in 1981.
+`Text::KnuthPlass` is a Perl and XS (C) implementation of the well-known Knuth-Plass TeX paragraph-shaping (a.k.a. line-breaking) algorithm, as created by Donald E. Knuth and Michael F. Plass in 1981.

 Given a long string containing the text of a paragraph, this module decides where to split a line (possibly hyphenating a word in the process), while